Skip to main content

 Enable MDM Activation Lock

-When a supervised Apple device is enrolled using automated device enrollment (DEP), then Systems Manager can force enable Activation Lock using the Apple ID of an Apple Business Manager or Apple School Manager administrator.
-This method provides administrators with the added reassurance that they can reactivate a device with known credentials if it is wiped while Activation Lock is enabled.
+When a supervised Apple device is enrolled using automated device enrollment (ADE), then Systems Manager can force enable Activation Lock using the ADE token from Apple Business Manager or Apple School Manager.
+This method provides administrators with the added reassurance that their devices are protected by Activation Lock should they be lost or stolen, and can reactivate a device with known credentials if it is wiped while Activation Lock is enabled.

-To enable MDM Activation Lock automatically at the time of DEP enrollment:
+To enable MDM Activation Lock automatically at the time of ADE enrollment:

 1. Go to Manage > Settings